EduardoZepeda/coffee-bytes-hugo/content/posts/go/python-vs-go-cual-es-el-mejor-diferencias-y-similitudes/index.en.md

 - python
 coverImage: images/Python-vs-go.jpg
 date: '2021-11-02'
-description: Learn about the differences, features and similarities between Python and Go (Golang), two languages used for web development.
+description: In this post I talk about the differences, features and similarities between go programming language vs python, two languages that are simple, easy to use and known by their versatility.
 keyword: python vs go
 keywords:
 - python